Kepmon/Kepmon/README.md

   <summary>3.
 Recipe Finder</summary>

   #### Status
-  _Currently being refactoring_
+  _Finished for now but may be further refactored in the future_

   #### Description
 The website serves for finding recipes based on criteria provided by a user.
-It allows for a user to provide different criteria regarding the desired recipes, e.g. the meal name, calories per serving, diet/dish/cuisine type, and more.
-A user can fill as many fields as they want, with the requierement of one of them being actually filled.
-The initial results section provides a user with some basic information about each recipe.
+It allows for a user to provide different criteria regarding the desired recipes, e.g. the meal name, calories per serving, the diet/dish/cuisine type, and more.
+A user can fill in as many fields as they want, with the requierement of one of them being actually filled.
+The initial results section provides a user with 20 recipes, displayed as cards, each containing some basic information about it (e.g. its photo, servings, calories per serving etc.).
 In case a user likes none of the 20 results they're given, the pagination was applied, to enable a user to search for more results.
 For a user's convenience, the form data isn't cleared after the submittion but there is this "Reset Form" button that allow for a user to clear the whole form.

-In the next step, I intend to add another section with a more detailed information for each recipe.

-At the current stage, the accessibility isn't the best yet, but I do intend to take care of it, after finishing the whole website.
+Each of the mentioned cards contains a 'Read More' button that, when pressed, opens another section with the recipe's details.
+In this section, some additional recipe's information has been provided.
+The only (important) thing that should be included here but it weren't is the actual recipe's steps.
+This is because the [recipes API](https://www.edamam.com/) that I used for this one doesn't really provide an actual recipe, but insted, they give a link to an external website with the recipe.
+The link is obviously included in the recipe details section.
 </details>

 <details>
   <summary>4.
 Workout Planner</summary>

   #### Status
-  _Needing minor refactoring_
+  _Needing some refactoring_

   #### Description
 The website was created with the intent of practicing Vue.
 Initially written with Options API and JavaScript but I then substituted them with Composition API and Typescript, respectively.
 The website allows to create workout routines and was connected to Supabase, so the user can create and store their workouts.

 Still needing an improvement of some UX and accessibility aspects, which is intended to be done in the future.
 </details>